cleygraf/paas/README.md

 ## Local dev

 Install the [recommended VS Code workspace extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions).
-Use the [Marp VS Code extension](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) for previewing your changes live.
+Use the [Marp VS Code extension](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) to preview your changes live.

+### Building

+Install the [Marp CLI](https://www.npmjs.com/package/@marp-team/marp-cli) with: `brew install marp-cli`

+Then: **⇧⌘B** in VS Code.
+The output will be in the `build` folder.